coxinhaswap/pancake-document/brand.md

 {% hint style="info" %}
 As of November 1st, the COXI token logo will also be represented by the CoxinhaSwap Rabbit icon.

-The previous COXI icon, representing pancakes, has been depracated.
+The previous COXI icon, representing Coxinhas, has been depracated.
 {% endhint %}